martinconyon/Synology-DS216-II-Setup/Synology DS216+II Setup Instructions.md

 1. **Access the NAS After Reset:**
    - Open your browser and go to:
      - `find.synology.com` **or** `http://diskstation:5000`.
+   - If that doesn’t work, use the IP address shown in Synology Assistant (e.g., `http://192.168.1.191`).

+2. **Install DSM:**
-   - The Web Assistant will detect the NAS and prompt to install DSM.
+   - Follow the on-screen instructions to install the latest DSM.

-2. **Follow the On-Screen Instructions:**
-   - Click **Install DSM**.
-   - Format the drives if prompted (this will erase all data on the drives).
+   - If prompted, format the drives (this will erase all data).
-   - Set up your admin account and basic network settings.
+   - Set up your admin account with a secure username and password.

+3. **Skip Synology Account Integration (Optional):**
+   - If you don't want to use a Synology account, skip this step during setup.

 ---